The 20 best smartphones in the world

 This could be a great device for those who want a physical keyboard but still want access to Google's apps and services that aren't available on other BlackBerry devices.

-We reviewed the G4 Plus, which has a 16-megapixel camera, compared with the 13-megapixel shooter on the regular G4, and found that it's the best cheap smartphone you can buy.
+We reviewed the G4 Plus model, which has a 16-megapixel camera, compared with the 13-megapixel shooter on the regular G4, and found that it's the best cheap smartphone you can buy.
 The G4 Plus also comes with a fingerprint sensor, while the other models don't.

-The Moto G5 Plus was announced during Mobile World Congress this month, so you might want to wait until its released if you're considering the G4.

 The Galaxy Note 5 is a killer big-screen phone.
 Like previous versions of the Note, it has a large, vibrant display and a stylus for taking notes.
 The new metal-and-glass design is great, too.

-The Axon 7 is made by ZTE, a Chinese smartphone maker that's relatively unknown in the US.
+The Axon 7 is made by ZTE, a Chinese smartphone maker that's relatively unknown in Australia.

 Why does it deserve a spot on this list?
-Because it offers the same -- if not better -- specs as the top Android players here, and it will cost you $US250 less than the big-name brands like Samsung, LG, or HTC.
+Because it offers the same -- if not better -- specs as the top Android players here, and it costs $335 less than the big name brands like Samsung, LG, or HTC.

 Check out our hands-on with the ZTE Axon 7 for more details »